What is Baylor’s Diadeloso?

 That joyous day in 1932 quickly became an annual tradition, although with a few name changes over the years.
 “All-University Day” became “Physical Fitness Day” and then “May Day” before finally landing on “Diadeloso” — the “day of the Bear” — in 1966.
 And the event has only gotten bigger and better as time’s gone on!

 Today, Diadeloso is held all across campus, but centered on the historic heart of campus around Fountain Mall.
-The day usually includes a morning of goat yoga, a fun run, sporting competitions, food trucks, live music, live animals, dance performances, and of course, tug-of-war.
-This year is no different, ending with an incredible concert by Apollo LTD (whose music you may recognize from Baylor’s current commercial) as the finale.
+The day usually includes sporting competitions, food trucks, live music, live animals, dance performances, and more.

 Sic ’em, Dia!

 [Enjoy a look back at past Diadelosos: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008]